Digital Administration

 Admission requirements for Digital Administration

-• Master's degree and at least 3 years of professional experience as an industry specialist or senior manager in the field of digitalization.
+• Master's degree and at least 3 years of professional experience as an industry specialist or senior manager in the field of digitalisation.
 For assessment of professional experience, you are required to upload your CV.
 For this programme, we implement the same country-specific document requirements as for applicants of doctoral studies.
 Please see our country-specific educational document requirements.

 • English language proficiency – please see our acceptable tests and exempt categories